imaginX is used by many amazing schools and universities

 Relevant Course Packages All Course Packages

-The Anaphylaxis XR simulation provides healthcare professionals with an interactive learning experience on how to manage anaphylaxis, a severe and potentially life-threatening allergic reaction.
-Through realistic scenarios, users can practice identifying the signs and symptoms of anaphylaxis, such as difficulty breathing, swelling of the throat, and a rapid or weak pulse, and initiating appropriate interventions, such as administering epinephrine and calling for emergency medical assistance.
-The simulation aims to improve clinical decision-making and patient outcomes in the management of anaphylaxis.
+The Status Epilepticus XR simulation provides healthcare professionals with an interactive learning experience on how to manage status epilepticus, a life-threatening condition characterized by prolonged seizures.
+Through realistic scenarios, users can practice identifying the signs and symptoms of status epilepticus, initiating appropriate interventions (such as administering antiepileptic medications and providing respiratory support), and monitoring the patient for complications.
+The simulation aims to improve clinical decision-making and patient outcomes in the management of status epilepticus.

-The Mild Intermittent Asthma XR simulation provides healthcare professionals with an interactive learning experience on how to effectively manage mild intermittent asthma.
-Through realistic scenarios, users can practice identifying the symptoms of mild intermittent asthma, prescribing appropriate medications (such as short-acting beta agonists), and educating patients on self-management strategies.
-The simulation aims to improve clinical decision-making and patient outcomes in the management of this asthma phenotype.
+The Generalized Tonic-Clonic Seizures XR simulation provides healthcare professionals with an interactive learning experience on how to manage generalized tonic-clonic seizures, also known as grand mal seizures.
+Through realistic scenarios, users can practice identifying the signs and symptoms of these seizures, such as loss of consciousness, stiffening of the body, and rhythmic jerking movements, and initiating appropriate interventions, such as ensuring patient safety, protecting the airway, and providing comfort.
+The simulation aims to improve clinical decision-making and patient outcomes in the management of generalized tonic-clonic seizures.

 LMS Integration